 After spending many years in the world of high-level politics as an advisor in election marketing strategy, Jean-François Fechino led a parallel career in consulting for business development.
 This experience led him to become a specialist in the field, particularly in Corporate Social Responsibility.
 For the past three years, he was the head of the International Institute for Peace, Justice and Human Rights in Geneva, prior to heading the Brussels International Center for Research and Human Rights.
 Languages: French and English.

 Ramadan whose interest lie at the politics of the Middle-East, North Africa and the Gulf, has built his expertise in a directive and comprehensive way, focusing on human rights, security and development in the aforementioned regions.
-He has been involved in a number of projects pertaining to elections observations and has also advised several institutions and policy center in Europe.
+He has been involved in a number of projects pertaining to election observations and has also advised several institutions and policy centers in Europe.
 In addition to this, Ramadan enjoys an extensive political and parliamentary relation in many international forums and is expert in European Affairs to many Arab media.
-In addition to his Bachelor in Physical Education from the University of Mostaganem in Algeria and a specialty in Civil Society Organizations at the Université Libre de Bruxelles.
+In addition to his Bachelor in Education from the University of Mostaganem in Algeria, Ramadan has a master speciality in Civil Society Organizations at the Université Libre de Bruxelles.
 Languages: Arab, French and English

 Ambassador Marc Otte, born April 26, 1947, is a Belgian diplomat.
 He has served in Washington DC and Kinshasa (RDC) and was Consul General in Los Angeles as well as ambassador to Israel.
 He was also director for strategic affairs and disarmament and director for policy planning at the Belgian MFA.
 From 1999 to 2003, he was advisor for security and defense policy to the High Representative for EU foreign and security policy and from 2003 to 2011, EU Special Representative for the Middle East Peace Process.
 He was director general of the Royal Institute for International Relations/Egmont for the last four years.
 He is currently Belgian Special Envoy for Syria and vice-President of the European Institute for Peace.
 He has written several articles and contributed to books on European defense and security as well as on the Middle East.

-Dr. Abderrahim worked for 12 years at the Institute of International and Strategic Relations (IRIS Paris) where he was in charge of the Maghreb and issues related to political Islam.
+Dr. Kader worked for 12 years at the Institute of International and Strategic Relations (IRIS Paris) where he was in charge of the Maghreb and issues related to political Islam.
 Held the position of Associate Dean at California University from 2010 to 2013.
-His field of research focuses on political systems in the Arab world.
-His latest book is entitled “Daesh, History, Issues and Practices of the Islamic State Organization”.
+Dr. Kader is Senior Lecturer at Sciences Po Paris.
+His area of research focuses on political systems in the Arab world, the geopolitics of Islam and the ongoing recompositions in the Arab space.
+Author of several books and publications, Dr. Kader is currently working on the issue of political Islam, religious violence and post-conflict transitions in the Arab world.

-Fernando Aguiar is a research and policy officer for the Brussels International Center for Research and Human Rights.
+Fernando Aguiar is a Manager of Research & Strategic Adviser on Conflict and Security for the Brussels International Center.
 He has built his expertise in a multifaceted analytical approach, ranging from political communication and strategy, international security, gender and conflict.
 His exposure to policy making and diplomatic relations at the EU Institutions has provided a solid basis for his analytical understanding of contemporary issues, particularly in applying a gender analytical lens to a diverse range of topics.
 He has a master in International Relations, with a specialization in Conflict and Security from the University of Kent.
 In addition to his native Portuguese, Fernando speaks English, Spanish and French.

 Kate Jackson is a passionate advocate for mental health, multiculturalism and community well-being.
 She has recently completed a Masters degree in International Relations with a specialization in Migration from the University of Kent.
 Kate has a keen understanding of human interactions, and community growth and development.
 Before coming to Brussels, she worked as an English teacher in Europe and Asia and has been involved in a number of human rights and community development initiatives.
 She has worked in mental health clinics, cultural exchange centres and human rights organizations.
 Kate speakers English, German and French.